kevinlin1/kevinlin1.github.io/README.md

 2022
 : Sonia Fereidooni\\
-  <small>UW BS in Computer Science to UW BS/MS in Computer Science</small>
+  <small>UW BS/MS in Computer Science to University of Cambridge PhD in Digital Humanities</small>

 2021
 : Leah Perlmutter\\